SocietyForArtisticResearch/rc-pandoc-help/03-tools.md

 You can also set a *tooltip text* (a text that shows when the user 'hoovers' his mouse over the picture) for the image.
 Set the __show on hoover__ option to __plain text__ and enter your text in the box below.

-You can also make the tooltip display the copyright info, by setting the __show on hoover__ option to __copyright__
+You can also make the tooltip display the copyright info, by setting the __show on hoover__ option to __copyright__.

 Please note, you can't change the copyright information in the "edit picture" window.
-To change the name or the copyright text, close the current dialgo and go to the item in __simple media__ and click __edit__
+To change the name or the copyright text, close the current dialog and go to the item in __simple media__ and click __edit__
 (also double click) to open the __edit media__ dialog.

 ## Audio Tool